-For example, my latest one comes from Deoveritas and has a Thomas Mason fabric with multiple blue stripes on a white background.
+For example, this one is made from a Thomas Mason fabric with multiple blue stripes on a white background.

 On the other hand, I do have a very subtly striped summer shirt in light blue from Siniscalchi.
 The horizontal lines are the result of the open fabric weave and the white color.
 In this case, the stripe is not just decorative but also wears cool and airy.